POSITION: Research Associate, Wheat Breeding, Term position with funding commitment for two years.

-SALARY AND RANK: Commensurate with academic training and experience.
-Standard Kansas State University faculty benefits apply.
+SALARY: Commensurate with academic training and experience.
+Standard Kansas State University faculty benefits.

-APPLICATION: Submit by e-mail (PDF file) a narrative summarizing goals and qualifications, a personal resume, and undergraduate and graduate transcripts.
-Arrange for three letters of reference to be sent directly to the search committee.
+APPLICATION PROCEDURES: Submit by e-mail (PDF files) a narrative summarizing goals and qualifications, a personal resume, and copies of undergraduate and graduate transcripts.
+Arrange for three letters of reference to be sent directly to the search committee by e-mail (PDF files).
+Screening of applications begins July 1, 2015, and continues until the position is filled.

 Submit application materials to: